The 2022 Saskatchewan Music Award Winners

 2022 Saskatchewan Music Awards Tickets on Sale Now!

-The fifth annual awards will return in person after two years of virtual presentations, taking place at the newly restored historic Darke Hall in Regina on Sunday, December 11/22, 7:30pm.
-The fantastic slate of performers for this year’s show will be announced over the coming days.
+The fifth annual awards will return in person after two years of virtual presentations, taking place at the newly restored historic Darke Hall in Regina on Sunday, December 11/22, 7:30-10:30pm.
 All twenty awards will be presented during the show.

 The SMAs are intended to honour excellence and celebrate the achievements of our Saskatchewan music industry members over the past year, with both artistic and industry nominees recognized.

 Tickets are on sale now at https://tickets.darkehall.ca for just $21+tax in advance/ $26+tax at the door.
-Grab your tickets now to be sure your seat is held.
+Grab your tickets now to be sure your space is reserved.
+Doors open at 7pm.
+The after party, open to everyone, will be held at The Fat Badger.

 November 7/2022 -